Symplectic, Poisson, and contact geometry on scattering manifolds: Generalities

-Richard Melrose explained how to rescale a vector bundle with a filtration over a hypersurface; see Proposition 8.1 in \cite{MelroseGreenBook}.
+{\bf Rescaling Lie algebroids.} Richard Melrose explained how to rescale a vector bundle with a filtration over a hypersurface; see Proposition 8.1 in \cite{Melrose93}.
 We adapt his construction to Lie algebroids.
+Note that Melrose rescaling is equivalent to lower elementary modification introduced by Travis Li in his thesis \cite{gualtieri2013symplectic,li2013constructions}.
 We will describe how to rescale a Lie algebroid with respect to a suitable subbundle over a hypersurface.
+Let $(M,Z)$ be a manifold $M$ with a coorientable hypersurface $Z\subset M$ and let $(\mathcal{A},\rho,[\cdot,\cdot])$ be a Lie algebroid over $M$.
+We will assume $Z$ to be compact, unless otherwise stated.
+Given a Lie subalgebroid $F\subseteq \mathcal{A}|_Z\to Z$, consider the space of sections: